On the Equivalence of Automatic and Symbolic Differentiation: Demystifying the Common Myths

 Often, Speelpenning's example~\cite{Speelpenning80} is brought forward to illustrate that symbolic differentiation is inefficient.
 Speelpenning's example is the following.
 Consider the function $f(x_1, x_2, \ldots, x_n)=x_1x_2\ldots x_n$.
 When computing the gradient with respect to $x=(x_1, x_2, \ldots, x_n)$, symbolic differentiation would output

 It is argued that the output is unnecessary large and there are quite a number of common subexpressions that now need to be identified.
 This is not true.
 What is displayed is the final output.
-However, this is the final output \emph{after} the removal of common subexpressions.
-In between, they have already been computed in the same way as in forward mode automatic differentiation.
-Hence, symbolic differentiation is as efficient as forward mode automatic differentiation {\bf (Myth~4)}.
+However, this is the final output \emph{after} expression simplification and the removal of common subexpressions.
+In between, they have already been computed in the same way as in reverse mode automatic differentiation.
+If one looks at the individual steps when computing the derivatives symbolically, one can see that the result is exactly the same as reverse mode automatic differentiation.
+Hence, symbolic differentiation is as efficient as reverse mode automatic differentiation {\bf (Myth~4)}.

 Summing up, Speelpenning's example rather serves as an example why reverse mode automatic differentiation is more efficient in case of many input variables and one output function.
+But the same holds true for standard symbolic differentiation.